epn-vespa/VESPA-CRISM-helper-scripts/q.rd_examples/PDS_speclib/README.md

 # mineral spectroscopy EPN-TAP v2 service

-Configuration files for spectro service, can be used as templates and adapted.
-(formerly spectro service, to be renamed PDS_speclib)
+Configuration files for spectro service, can be used as templates and adapted (formerly spectro service, to be renamed PDS_speclib)